What makes a Korean men's cut different?

 - Choose a barbershop if you want a skin fade, pompadour, crew cut, or buzz cut.
 Barbershops specialise in clipper-based structured cuts with hard lines and defined edges.

 - Choose a Korean salon if you want a two block cut, comma hair, textured fringe, or any layered style with a styled fringe.
-A Korean haircut men choose from a salon like Miin uses scissor-based cuts with soft transitions, natural texture, and face-framing.
+A Korean haircut men choose from a salon like Miin in Orchard uses scissor-based cuts with soft transitions, natural texture, and face-framing.

 - The practical difference: barbershop cuts are maintained with clippers (precise guard lengths).
 Korean cuts are maintained with scissors and styling technique (layering, texturising, blow-drying direction).